Is that pain and swelling in your heel and foot area plantar fasciitis? Or could it be another fairly common condition, known as bursitis?

 Symptoms of Retroachilles and Retrocalcaneal Bursitis

-Retrocalcaneal and retroachilles bursitis can occur at the same time, and the symptoms for both conditions are very similar.
-Visible swelling is the biggest hallmark of bursitis, as well as inflammation, redness, and pain that develops gradually.
-In the case of retroachilles bursitis, the swelling may actually present as a hard lump at the back of the heel.
+Retrocalcaneal and Retroachilles bursitis can occur at the same time, and the symptoms for both conditions are very similar.
+Visible swelling is the most common hallmark of bursitis, as well as inflammation, redness, and pain that develops gradually.
+In the case of Retroachilles bursitis, the swelling may actually present as a hard lump at the back of the heel.

 If you notice any of these symptoms accompanied by a fever, it’s important to seek medical help quickly.
 While unusual, it is possible for the bursae to become infected and even rupture, a serious condition known as septic retrocalcaneal bursitis.